christianliebel/paint/README.md

 ## Wait, I’ve seen this before

 You’re right!
 The awesome [JSPaint](https://jspaint.app/) ([GitHub](https://github.com/1j01/jspaint)) has been around for a long time and is, by far, more complete.
-In contrast to JSPaint, this project is licensed under an OSS license, so you can fork this repository, use it in your demos, and contribute.
+In contrast to JSPaint, this project is offline-capable and makes use of modern web platform APIs.
-Please do not copy over code from JSPaint to this repository.

 ## License